Maryknoll College of Panabo: Transition (1974-1975)

 Believing that the school could already stand even without them and in order to answer more missionary calls, the Maryknoll Sisters turned over the management of the school to lay people.
-Mr. Pio J. Galagala was given the reign as principal, the first and only layman who had such an opportunity.
-He had made serious efforts to answer the formidable challenges left before his shoulders, especially in keeping up with the reputation of the school.
+Pio J. Galagala was the first and only layperson to be appointed principal.
 Improvement of the school’s instruction and facilities had been his priority considering the increase of enrollment.
-In SY 1976-77, the last term of his office, there were 599 students enrolled.
+In school year 1976-1977, the last term of his office, there were 599 students enrolled.

 Return to the Religious' Hand (1977-1978)

-In 1977, the school was hand back to a religious order; the Daughter of the Assumption, Sister Maria Aurelia Berdenas, fma was the principal whose leadership made possible the erection of annex, five classroom building to 1978.
+In 1977, the school was hand back to a religious order; the Daughter of the Assumption, Sister Maria Aurelia Berdenas, FMA was the principal whose leadership made possible the erection of annex, five classroom building to 1978.
 A year after a new canteen connecting the main building was built to accommodate 858 students.
 The science laboratory was renovated and additional textbook and library references were provided.

-Turnover To The Dominican Order (1980-1981)
+Turnover to the Dominican Order (1980-1981)

 The sister of the Assumption gave the management of the school for some reasons and the bishop of Tagum decided to tap the services of the Dominican Sisters of the Most Holy Rosary of the Philippines to handle the school.
-The first Dominican sister to handle the principal was Sister Maria Virgilia Rivero, O.P..
-During her term more improvements of the school were effective such as renovation of the old building, library, laboratory, faculty room, and classrooms.
+The first Dominican sister to become principal was Sister Maria Virgilia Rivero, O.P..
+During her term the old building, library, laboratory, faculty room, and classrooms were renovated.
 A mini-auditorium and faculty dormitory were constructed and the school fence.
 More textbook were acquired to deal with the students numbering to around 1,000.
-In 1981, Kindergarten classes were also opened as an initial step towards the creation of an elementary department.
+In 1981, kindergarten classes were also opened as an initial step towards the creation of an elementary department.

 Present (2011 onwards)

 The school has undertaken the following endeavors to improve its five major key areas of management and development to measure up to the standards of total quality management, monitoring, and evaluation.

 Today the school has plenty of buildings and teachers.
 It now has a gymnasium for entertainment, sports and recognition purposes.
-The 2nd three-storey building is situated in front of the Gaisano Grand Panabo and behind the city's market.
+The second three-storey building is situated in front of the Gaisano Grand Panabo and behind the city's market.
 The six-storey building is situated on the left side from the entrance of the school which is being occupied by the Senior High School students.